 City tours and free time to take part in local arts and culture are scheduled and in addition to providing an unforgettable cultural experience, CES also arranges meetings, lectures and workshops with local and international NGOs, government representatives, politicians and academics.
-This is an unparalleled opportunity to discover and learn first-hand about the particular issues faced by various countries, cities, political groups, social and ethnic minorities, etc. In other words, these invaluable opportunities allow students to apply theory to practice, providing the type of knowledge and insight CES believes cannot be gained from books alone.
+This is an unparalleled opportunity to discover and learn first-hand about the particular issues faced by various cities, political groups, social and ethnic minorities, etc. In other words, these invaluable opportunities allow students to apply theory to practice, providing the type of knowledge and insight CES believes cannot be gained from books alone.

 Travelling in Europe